W17 Sailing Panel 1W17 Sailing Panel 2W17 Sailing Panel 3

 These notes were patched together from several short emails we've received.

+"We've finally tried a W17 with canvas spray deflectors each side of the bow.
 Oh boy, what a difference!
 The boat is now as dry as you predicted it would be and certainly much drier than a Hobie at the same speed.

 Also tried the curved mainsheet track and that also works great.